 At the Venture Development Center (VDC) at the University of Massachusetts Boston, teams of students from many universities around the state meet to interface, gather entrepreneurial advice from professionals on staff, and eventually, create their own start-up company.
 The VDC is one of the most well-respected business development centers in the nation and was created in order to streamline the process of building and executing a project, or company, without having to fight to establish contacts and prestige.
 It has helped many student teams go on to create multi-million dollar companies.
 Small groups of students from universities such as MIT, Harvard, and Yale, work with companies in Boston to develop their business know-how, giving them real-world experience, rather than developing knowledge without the necessary hands-on skill.
-There are offices and labs available in an 18,000-square-foot, awarding-winning work space and science labs are fully equipped and ready for use.
+There are offices and labs available in an 18,000-square-foot, awarding-winning workspace, and science labs are fully equipped and ready for use.
 There are cozy seats and broad tables for working and designated work pods for meetings.

 University of California, Irvine

 Over the years, the UC Irvine campus in California has collected donations from several sculpture artists, establishing a hauntingly beautiful campus motif.
-Nancy Doran donated 12 white Carrara marble statues which depict human beings crawling from between the slabs of concrete that contain them, staring down students walking the path in the Science Library Mesquite Garden Plaza.
+Nancy Doran donated 12 white Carrara marble statues that depict human beings crawling from between the slabs of concrete that contain them, staring down students walking the path in the Science Library Mesquite Garden Plaza.
 In the courtyard of Humanities Hall, Joan Krieger erected her Water Wall sculpture, which stands like Arthur C. Clark’s monolith, overlooking UCI students.
 Gus Hrushka built the Infinity Fountain, featuring a metal ring in the shape of a never-ending Möbius band that spouts water in the middle of a pool outside of Rowland Hall, a physics building on campus.
 But, perhaps the most beautiful sculptures on UCI campus are hidden in Aldridge Park.
 The Jao Family Sculpture garden contains marble statues of the poet Li Bai, the philosopher Lao-Zi, the politician Qu Yuan, and the Taoist goddess, Magu.
 These white marble statues stand surrounded by moss, stones, and plant life, and seem like specters, floating about the garden.

 This small university in Berrien Springs, Michigan, has an 11-mile trail snaking throughout the northwest side of campus, known as the Andrews Trails.
 It is considered the best kept Andrews University secret by students, faculty, and staff.
 10 miles of trail are available for mountain biking, and the entirety is open for backpacking and camping.
 For runners, there is a beautiful, convenient, and challenging 2-mile loop.
 Considered a major asset to the health and wellness of the university populous, the trail is surrounded by the beautiful Michigan hardwood forest, vineyards, and nurseries.
 The streams, ponds, and lakes scattered throughout the greater part of the AU campus and Berrien Springs offer wonderful fishing opportunities, as well.
 Andrews is a designated arboretum, so whether they are in the woods or on a trail, students are surrounded by natural beauty.